RHODE ISLAND and CONNECTICUT

 Island (no pun).
 Didn't try it, but we were tempted.

-Harborfront Newport, short moments away from a $15 parking ticket.
-(Groan!)
+Harborfront Newport, short moments before getting a $15 parking ticket.

 We found ourselves (and this shop) in Watch Hill, RI.
 My late Uncle Marshall lived in